-- 1. Midterm Examination on Wednesday, March 01, 2017, from 4:30 pm to 7:10 pm.
-There will be live Collaborate session running for the examination.
-This live session is optional and can be used by students who may like to interact with the instructor during the examination. - 2.
-Live online Project Presentation Session on April 05, 2017 from 4:30 pm to 7:10 pm.
-It is compulsory for all students to participate in this session. - 3.
-Final Examination on May 10, 2017, from 4:30 pm to 7:15 pm.
-This live session is optional and can be used by students who may like to interact with the instructor during the examination.
+- Midterm Examination on October 18, 2017, from 7:20 pm to 10:00 pm.
+There will be a live Collaborate session running during the examination.
+This live session is optional and can be used by students who may like to interact with the instructor during the examination. - Final Project Presentations on December 06 and 13, 2017, from 7:30 pm to 10:30 pm.
+It is compulsory for all students to participate in this session.